On this Page

 Submit your OPT I-765 application online through your USCIS account.

-The online application is easy to use.
+After you have your OPT I-20, the online application is easy to use.
 Watch this short video on the many advantages of filing online as compared to mailing a paper application.
 ISSO highly recommends that you file online, but if you prefer to send a paper application, here is the checklist of documents and USCIS mailing address.

 You will find that the online application is user-friendly, but come back to check if you're not sure about any of these questions.